WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 The [Codeforces API](https://codeforces.com/apiHelp) has been very useful for the competitive programming community.
 Lockout bots developed in Discord allow contestants to compete in exciting two-player contests.

 Your task is to a build a web application to play lockout games using the Codeforces API.
 Refer carefully to the rules of lockout matches while building the application.
-Implement authentication where users should be able to link thier codeforces profile to the application.
+Implement authentication where users should be able to link their codeforces profile to the application.
 Any user should be able to invite other players to join them on a knockout match.
 The application should pick up problems that none of the players have attempted before.

 User should be able to specify rating, tags, etc to filter the questions.